lucasjellema/tech-radar-prototype2/development-log.md

 - generate blips (for all ratings that qualify for the viewpoint and its current filters and visible sectors and rings)
 - generate technology objects from scraped data: name, vendor, description, logo: https://www.capterra.com/database-management-software/
 - option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed
-- dblclick on ring label does rollup in case the ring is the only one visible (reverse to drilldown)

 - show date (such as timestamp rating) as input date/time or as read only with property format